dgcamacho/so2021-tutorial/exercise11/sheet11.md

 template <typename H, typename T>
 struct List
 {
-  using Head = H;   // the type at the fron of the list using Tail = T;   // the remaining type in form of a list List<...>
+  using Head = H;   // the type at the front of the list using Tail = T;   // the remaining types in form of a List<...>
 }
 ```